learn-academy-2021-alpha/week-3-assessment-sjproctor/interview-questions.md

 10. STRETCH: What is an anonymous function in JavaScript?

-  Your answer:
+  Your answer: Unnamed function

   Researched answer:

 ## Looking Ahead: Terms for Next Week
-- Ruby
+- Ruby - programming language, OOP, very readable by humans
-- Object oriented programming
+- Object oriented programming - creating sections/containers for the larger program
-- RSpec
+- RSpec - domaine specific language, written in Ruby for testing Ruby code
-- Instance variable
+- Instance variable - variable that can be defined by the initializer, pass data to other classes
-- Ruby blocks
+- Ruby blocks - chunks of reusable code
-- Ruby hashes
+- Ruby hashes - collection of key/value pairs